arungudelli/angularjswiki/content/angular/how-to-use-font-awesome-icons-in-Angular-applications/index.md

 To understand it further I have added android,apple brand icons which are of different width and rendered them normally and with fixedWidth.

-I have added background color to fontawesome icons for visual indication of icons width.
+I have added background color to Font Awesome icons for visual indication of icons width.

 ```
 <div style="font-size:5em">